jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

 ## Person and number affix on a verb

 There may be person and number affix on the verb which [contains information about the core arguments](#marking-strategies-of-arguments).
+This is sometimes called *argument indexing*.

+See
+- The rise and preservation of argument indexing systems by Sebastian Collin

 ## Serial verb constructions